-- B. "Harassment" as used in this Policy is verbal and/or physical conduct (i) that is severe or pervasive, (ii) that is based on an individual's Protected Status, and (iii) that unreasonably interferes with the individual's work or academic activities, or that creates an intimidating, hostile, or offensive University environment. - C. "Other Sexual Harassment" as used in this Policy means unwelcome, sex-based verbal or physical conduct that: - 1. in the employment context, unreasonably interferes with a person's work performance or creates an intimidating, hostile, or offensive work environment; or, - 2. in the education context, is sufficiently severe, persistent, or pervasive that the conduct interferes with a student's ability to participate in or benefit from the University's educational programs or activities.
-Other Sexual Harassment does not include allegations of sex discrimination which rise to the level of Sexual Harassment occurring within the University's Education Programs and Activities as defined by the University's Title IX Policy. - D. "Sexual Exploitation" occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own benefit, or to benefit anyone other than the affected individual, and that Prohibited Conduct.
+- C. "Other Sexual Harassment" as used in this Policy means unwelcome, sex-based verbal or physical conduct that: - 1. in the employment context, unreasonably interferes with a person's work performance or creates an intimidating, hostile, or offensive work environment; or. - 2. in the education context, is sufficiently severe, persistent, or pervasive that the conduct interferes with a student's ability to participate in or benefit from the University's educational programs or activities.
+Other Sexual Harassment does not include allegations of sex discrimination which rise to the level of Sexual Harassment occurring within the University's Education Programs and Activities as defined by the University's Title IX Policy. - D. "Sexual Exploitation "occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own benefit, or to benefit anyone other than the affected individual, and that behavior does not otherwise constitute other Prohibited Conduct.